robert-warneke/robert-warneke/README.md

 # 👋 Hi, my name is Robert Warneke.
 ---
-Strong organizational and problem-solving skills; can manage multiple tasks and adapt to challenging situations.
+<p>Strong organizational and problem-solving skills; can manage multiple tasks and adapt to challenging situations.<p>
 ---

 ##### 💰 Make a donation . . .